kojodoc/kojodoc.github.io/concepts/scala-essentials.md

 ### Kojo Primitives

-The following are some of the primitives are avilable in Kojo.
+The following are some of the primitives available in Kojo.

 #### Turtle Graphics
 [Reference Page](../reference/turtle.html).